Make sure platforms that you plan to use for various operations are supported.

 - You cannot restore pipes and other file system objects.
 File-level restore supports recovery of files and folders only.

-- The multi-OS File-Level Restore wizard works not only with basic disks, but also Linux LVM (Logical Volume Manager) and ZFS pools.
+- [For Linux workloads] You can restore files from basic disks, Linux LVM (Logical Volume Manager) and ZFS pools.
 Encrypted LVM volumes are not supported.

 Domain names of all managed servers added to the Veeam backup infrastructure and machines you want to back up must be resolvable into IPv4 addresses.